About the Department

 In the Spotlight

-We have released a new E&PH Spotlight Story with Associate Professor, Michelle Odden!
-Click on the link below to read about her current research on mobility limitation and minority health and her love of mentoring and teaching.
+We have released a new E&PH Spotlight Story with Associate Professor, Lorene Nelson!
+Click on the link below to read about her current work on building a COVID-19 Public Health Data Ecosystem with Google Cloud.

 Epidemiology Seminar Series